202210532/202210532/README.md

-# Hi There!, I'm Charles
+# Hi There! 👋, I'm Charles

 A second year sudent IT student who is currently studying the fields of Web Designing